About me

 with Peter Fredriksson, Arash Nekoei and David Seim

-In all OECD countries, Mandatory Notice (MN) policies require firms to inform workers in advance of layoff.
-Notification encourages workers to search for a new job while still employed.
-In theory, MN allows workers to avoid unemployment and find better jobs, increasing future production.
+In all OECD countries, Mandatory Notice (MN) policies require firms to inform workers in advance of a layoff.
+In our theoretical framework, MN helps workers avoid unemployment and find better jobs by encouraging workers to search for a new job while still employed, thereby increasing future production.
 The magnitude of this production gain depends on the relative effectiveness of search while employed versus unemployed.
-But on-the-job search and reduced work incentives decrease current production.
-Should the production losses outweigh future gains, Coasian bargaining predicts that firms offer severance instead of adhering to MN – thus enhancing the production efficiency of the policy.
-With Coasian bargaining, the efficiency loss of MN solely comes from delayed separation of unproductive job matches.
+But on-the-job search and diminished work incentives reduce current production.
+If future gains outweigh current production losses, longer advance notice improves production efficiency.
+If not, Coasian bargaining predicts that firms offer a larger severance instead of longer notice.
+With bargaining, the sole efficiency loss of MN is due to delayed separations of unproductive job matches.
 We test these predictions using novel Swedish administrative data on layoff notifications.
-We first show that workers eligible for longer mandated notice are not only notified in advance, but also receive larger severance.
-As a result, they experience shorter non-employment spells and find better-paying jobs.
-By disentangling the overall effect of MN, we show that earlier notification leads workers to engage in fewer job search activities while still finding better-paying jobs without delay.
-Advance notice thus replaces job search while unemployed with more effective search while employed.
-We then gauge the production loss of MN by estimating the impact of notice on workers’ productivity and the magnitude of the loss due to delayed separations.
-In the final step, we evaluate the overall efficiency implications of MN by combining the empirical estimates of production gains and losses of MN using our theory.
-In our setting, the benefits of MN outweigh the costs.
+Workers eligible for extended MN receive longer notice and larger severance, resulting in less exposure to non-employment spells and higher-paying jobs.
+These favorable labor market outcomes are solely due to longer notice; in contrast, larger severance delays job finding and has no impact on wages.
+We also show that advance notice replaces job search while unemployed with more effective search while employed.
+On the production side, we document a productivity drop among notified workers and estimate a production loss due to delayed separations.
+Using our estimates of production gains and losses to evaluate the overall production efficiency, we conclude that the gains of MN seem to outweigh the losses.

 The Role of Caseworkers: Job Finding, Job Quality and Determinants of Value-Added